renenw/my_humble_home/README.md

 Installed InfluxDB using their documentation.
 Did not install the CLI, instead using their local web interface.

-Used this to install the Telegraf Ping plugin.
+Used the local web interface to install and configure the Telegraf Ping plugin.

 Configured Ping to hit:
 ```